tsutterley/pyTMD/doc/source/getting_started/Getting-Started.rst

 ``pyTMD`` keeps updated `tables of leap seconds <https://github.com/tsutterley/pyTMD/blob/main/pyTMD/data/leap-seconds.list>`_ for converting from GPS, LORAN and TAI times.
 ``pyTMD`` keeps updated `tables of delta times <https://github.com/tsutterley/pyTMD/blob/main/pyTMD/data/merged_deltat.data>`_ for converting between dynamic (TT) and universal (UT1) times.

+Delta times (TT - UT1) are the differences between Dynamic Time (TT) and Universal Time (UT1) [Meeus1998]_.
+Universal Time (UT1) is based on the rotation of the Earth, which varies irregularly, and so UT1 is adjusted periodically.
+Dynamic Time (TT) is a uniform, monotonically increasing time standard based on atomic clocks that is used for the accurate calculation of celestial mechanics, orbits and ephemerides.
+Delta times can be added to Universal Time (UT1) values to convert to Dynamic Time (TT) values.

 Spatial Coordinates
 ###################